 While they have some small industries of fishing and black pearls, and with so many remote and beautiful islands and reefs, tourism is also a main employer.
 The islands are volcanic in origin, and the northern islands in particular have many atolls.

-The Cook Islands includes Palmerston Island and Aitutaki, which has a beautiful lagoon, beaches, and great fish life.
+The Cook Islands includes Palmerston Island and the stunning Aitutaki Atoll, which has a beautiful lagoon, beaches, and great fish life.

 Search this website and google: